Friedy630/Matrix_Games/Presentation.md

 > Raspberry Pi used as the system controller.

 ### Python

 Python, one of the easiest to learn programming languages to learn, made rapid development and debugging possible.
 Despite being slower than C, the trade-off in development speed was worth it.

 The codebase is structured into three libraries:

 -   `graphics_library.py`

 -   `input_library.py`

 -   `game_library.py`

 and several game implementations.

-@fieteInfobox(Two out of three people working on this project had to use Python for the first time. <br> But we managed to create a fully functional game framework in just a few weeks.)
+@fieteInfobox(Two out of three people working on this project had to use Python for the first time. <br> But they managed to create a fully functional game framework in just a few weeks.)

 ### Router

 A small WiFi router inside the LED box creates a local network, enabling remote SSH access to the Raspberry Pi.

 This setup allowed us to deploy code without opening the box or attaching peripherals, by running a python script on ones PC that sent signals to the Router.

 @fieteInfobox(That router does not possess an internet connection. <br> Sometimes people were confused why the internet suddenly stopped working.)

 ## 6. Codebase